Scarletsang/libft/README.md

 # Libft

-An all-in-one library for data struture and utility functions needed for the 42 curriculum.
+An all-in-one library for data structures and utility functions needed for the 42 curriculum.

 The core library features: